 If you have a preschooler at home, chances are you’ve heard of Numberblocks.
 It’s one of those brilliant programmes that kids and grown-ups love because it shows kids (and grown-ups) that learning numbers is lots of fun!

 We’re huge fans of Numberblocks at 5 Minute Fun.
-Don’t miss the exclusive Numberblocks products in the 5 Minute Fun shop, including fun Numberblocks blocks, play and learn activity cards and the Numberblocks Maths Programme.
+Don’t miss the exclusive Numberblocks products on the 5 Minute Fun shop, including fun Numberblocks blocks, play and learn activity cards and the Numberblocks Maths Programme.

-For more Numberblocks fun go to Numberblocks.tv and search for Numberblocks on YouTube Kids.
+For more Numberblocks fun, go to Numberblocks.tv and search for Numberblocks on YouTube Kids.

 How to make your own Numberblock